alanszlosek/pimera/README.md

 # PiMera

-NOTE: This is a work in progress.
-Not fully working yet.

-A security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.
+PiMera is security and critter camera application for Raspberry Pi computers and the Rasperry Pi camera modules.

+If you would like to watch me build this project, check out my [PiMera YouTube playlist](https://www.youtube.com/watch?v=joc-nHM-NFU&list=PLGonE3T1sorRArqmtf22yUj0KgO2FpFvG).

+I'm still getting comfortable with libcamera, but am hoping things will go faster once I can begin porting my Python code to C.

+## History

 This is not entirely a new project.
-I created a similar project in Python 3 many years ago, see [raspi-hd-surveillance](https://github.com/alanszlosek/raspi-hd-surveillance).However, Raspberry Pi is [moving away](https://www.raspberrypi.com/documentation/accessories/camera.html) from the proprietary Broadcom camera stack to the open source [libcamera](https://libcamera.org) library, so now seemed like a good time to re-think things.
+I created a similar project in Python 3 many years ago, see the [raspi-hd-surveillance](https://github.com/alanszlosek/raspi-hd-surveillance) GitHub repository.
+However, Raspberry Pi is [moving away](https://www.raspberrypi.com/documentation/accessories/camera.html) from the proprietary Broadcom camera stack to the open source [libcamera](https://libcamera.org) library, so now seemed like a good time to re-think things.
 Plus, I enjoy writing in C (C++ not so much).

-I'm still getting comfortable with libcamera, but am hoping things will go faster once I can begin porting my Python code to C.

 # Features